OpenTreeOfLife/reference-taxonomy/registry/README.md

 i.e. it has a node E with direct children A, B, C.  The tree is later 'revised' to have ((A,B)D,C)E.  What registrations are assigned to nodes D and E in the new version?
-This depends on which samples were chosen when E was originally registered, and on what metadata is available.
+This depends on which samples were chosen when E was originally registered.

 Suppose E is originally assigned registration R.  If at least one inclusion descends from A or B and one descends from C, then the new E